JannickWeisshaupt/OpenDFT/readme.md

 * exciting
 * nwchem
 * QuantumEspresso
+* abinit

-We working on supporting more open source packages such as for example abinit and siesta.
+We are working on supporting more open source packages such as for example siesta.

 ### Installing